Valentine-Mario/SCML/README.md

  ```

  Notice that seg_2 imports seg_1 but the final segment does not directly call seg_1.
 But because the annonymous segment calls seg_2 which calls seg_1, it would import seg_1 along with it.
-Ang this can go on 20 layers deep :scream:
+And this can go on 20 layers deep :scream:

 Note: Avoid importing segments in itself.